China 'releases' Tibet language advocate Tashi Wangchuk | DW | 29.01.2021

 Tashi had been escorted to his sister's family in Yushu in Qinghai, said lawyer Liang Xiaojun, referring to one of several large western Chinese provinces with large ethnic Tibetan populations, spanning the geological Tibetan Plateau.

-Liang told the French news agency AFP on Friday, however, his initial communications with Tashi had stalled and he feared the language campaigner was still being subjected to official restrictions.
+Liang told the French news agency AFP on Friday, however, that his initial communications with Tashi had stalled, and he feared the language campaigner was still being subjected to official restrictions.

 Tashi's release was also notified by the International Campaign for Tibet.